mikemasamvu/MovieRatings/README.md

 **Required Must-have Stories**

+* User can see list of movies
+* Users can see each movie detail
+* Users can rate a movie
+* User can vi

+**Optional Nice-to-have Stories**

 * User can search for movies
-* User can rate a movie
 * User can write a review for a movie
-* User can view a feed of movies

-**Optional Nice-to-have Stories**

-* User can see most rated movies

 ### 2. Screen Archetypes